stonepros/stone/doc/radosgw/config-ref.rst

 .. versionadded:: Jewel

-You may include the following settings in your Ceph configuration file under each ``[client.radosgw.{instance-name}]`` instance.
+You may include the following settings in your Stone configuration file under each ``[client.radosgw.{instance-name}]`` instance.